Select Page

 Let me now turn to the in-game feel of this entry-level steering wheel from Moza Racing.
 First of all, the wheel is small (28 cm in diameter), which makes for an excellent grip.
 As virtually all buttons are located on the faceplate, ES ergonomics are just as good, allowing you to enjoy some superb sim-racing sessions.

-Also, for around 50 euros, Moza offers a mod that transforms this ES steering wheel into a Formula wheel.
+Also, for around fifty euros, Moza offers a mod that transforms this ES steering wheel into a Formula-type wheel.
 I think it’s cool, clever and, above all, very economical.
 All you have to do is swap the buttons, the QR and all the rest to change the wheel, because with this mod, all you’ll have is the structure of the steering wheel.

 Opinions on the Moza ES steering wheel for Sim Racing

-For ES compatibility with the Moza ecosystem, it’s the same story of compartmentalization: this steering wheel can only be used on R3, R5, R9 V2 and R12 bases.
+For ES compatibility with the Moza ecosystem, it’s the same compartmentalization story: this steering wheel can only be used on R3, R5, R9 V2 and R12 bases.
 A priori, it’s a question of the method of communication with the base, but then, it’s still an ecosystem that doesn’t enforce compatibility with all its products.
 Also, this wheel can only be used on a PC, like virtually everything else in the Moza range.

 Value for money